im-sticky/im-sticky.github.io/src/blog-posts/outer-wilds-experiences.md

 - SOLANUM: This wouldn't be so bad, I think.
 ```

 I love this dialogue.
-Posing questions around the Nomais' theology while still participating in it speaks to me as human.
+Posing questions around the Nomai's theology while still participating in it speaks to me as human.
 The final line of being ok with not being special, but actually still uncertain if your ok with that truth makes me feel emotional in a way.
 I've spent a lot of time thinking about similar aspects of life.
 I believe the fact that this monologue is in the Eye Shrine District is very intentional.
 Questioning the proverbial[correct word?] "god" in a shrine dedicated to it.

 ## The solar system